WyzeTalkAssignment/memory-game-dev/README.md

 - **Framework**: NestJS with TypeScript

 - **Database**: MongoDB with Mongoose ODM.
-I used a cloud-hosted (Atlas) instance to test, but ideal we would have a mongo instance in our cluster. if you prefer a local instance setup
+I used a cloud-hosted (Atlas) instance, but we can also use a mongo instance in our cluster. if you prefer a local instance setup:

 MONGODB_URI=mongodb://localhost:27017/memory-game

 - **Database Production setup**: In PROD we will spin up a k8s service and them kubenette manage it.to reduce th load on MongoDB and promote horizontal scaling and speed up the game, we would impl a shared redis cache in the cluster

-- **Validation**: class-validator and class-transformer
 - **Testing**: Jest with comprehensive unit tests

-- **Containerization**: Docker with multi-stage builds
+- **Containerization**: Docker with automated build (docker-compose)

 - **Process Management**: PM2 for production deployment

+Added performance tweaks Cache management and pagination support for front-end

 ## 📋 API Endpoints